This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Statute of Limitations

 The statute of limitations in New York for a medical malpractice case is two and a half years.
-That limit is set either from the time of the medical negligence or from the time you discovered it if it was impossible to know about it immediately.[1]
+There is an exception for minors.
+If the negligence occurred in a minor, they have ten years to file.[1]

-As long as you are within the statute of limitations, your lawyer will help you determine how much you’ll seek in damages.
-New York does not cap damages at all, so you can seek what seems fair.
+If you are within the statute of limitations, your lawyer will help you determine how much you’ll seek in damages.
+New York does not cap damages, so you can seek what seems fair.

 Affidavit of Merit